CloudLabs-MOC/mslearn-fabric/Instructions/Labs/06-data-warehouse-msinnovation.md

 - Defined a Data Model to support reporting.
 - Queried data from the Data Warehouse tables.
 - Created a View, performed Visual Queries, and visualized the data.

-## Congratulations!
-You have successfully completed the Hands-on lab.